 Ever since Amelia Bedelia made her debut in 1963, young readers have been laughing out loud at the antics of this literal-minded but charming housekeeper.

 Amelia Bedelia has never been camping in the great outdoors before.
 She’s trying her best to do exactly as she’s told, but pitching a tent is not the same as throwing it into the bushes, and catching a fish with your bare hands isn’t easy.
 As usual, the mixed-up housekeeper makes Amelia Bedelia Goes camping one hugely entertaining adventure.
-This Level 2 I Can Read is perfect for kids who read on their own but still need a little help.
+This Level 2 I Can Read is perfect for kids who read independently but still need a little help.

 “No child can resist Amelia [Bedelia] and her literal trips through the minefield of the English language—and no adult can fail to notice that she’s usually right when she’s wrong.”—The New York Times Book Review